- Internet Explorer is no longer the default browser in Windows, yet countless of users still rely on it for their daily browsing activities.

 - Check that the Shockwave Flash Object, Windows Media Player, Shockwave ActiveX Control, and Java plug-ins are enabled there.
 If not, select those add-ons and click Enable.

-2. Check Java is enabled
+3. Check that Java is enabled

 - Even though the Java extensions are enabled, Java might still not be activated in Internet Explorer.